erodm09/PaylocityTask/README.md

 <details>

-<summary>Bug 02- Error Handling not clearing after User goest back</summary>
+<summary>Bug 02- Error Handling not clearing after User goes back</summary>

 ## Description
-After a user inputs an incorrect or missing password during the login process and then attempts to rectify the error by refreshing the page, the initial error message persists.
-The error message indicates that an incorrect password was provided and provides a Request ID for tracking.
+After a user inputs an incorrect or missing password during the login process and then inputs incorrect password or username, and proceeds after the error displayed, to rectify it by refreshing the page, the initial error message persists about the missing Username or Password.
+The error message indicates that an incorrect password was provided.

 ## Steps To Reproduce